groumage/PolyNom/README.md

 - Enhance my skills with the use of the GMP library.
 - Learn how simple with github workflows works.
 - The most important: **challenge myself** with a (relatively) large project :grinning:.

+:triangular_flag_on_post: The purpose of this project is not to advance the state of the art in polynomials manipulations.

 ## Features